Vitamin A deficiency: Night blindness

-Night blindness is the difficulty for the eyes to adjust to dim light.
-Affected individuals have poor vision in the darkness but see normally when adequate light is present.

 A process called dark adaptation typically causes an increase in photopigment amounts in response to low levels of illumination.
 This occurs to an enormous magnitude, increasing light sensitivity by up to 100,000 times its sensitivity in normal daylight conditions.
 VAD affects vision by inhibiting the production of rhodopsin, the photopigment responsible for sensing low-light situations.
 Rhodopsin is found in the retina and is composed of retinal (an active form of vitamin A) and opsin (a protein).
-When VAD prevents the body from producing sufficient amounts of retinal, a decreased amount of rhodopsin is produced and night blindness results.

 Night blindness caused by VAD has been associated with the loss of goblet cells in the conjunctiva, a membrane covering the outer surface of the eye.
 Goblet cells are responsible for secretion of mucus, and their absence results in xerophthalmia, a condition where the eyes fail to produce tears.
 Dead epithelial and microbial cells accumulate on the conjunctiva and form debris that can lead to infection and possibly blindness.

 Decreasing night blindness requires the improvement of vitamin A status in at-risk populations.
 Supplements and fortification of food have been shown to be effective interventions.
 Supplement treatment for night blindness includes massive doses of vitamin A (200,000 IU) in the form of retinyl palmitate to be taken by mouth, which is administered two to four times a year.
 Intramuscular injections are poorly absorbed and are ineffective in delivering sufficient bioavailable vitamin A. Fortification of food with vitamin A is costly, but can be done in wheat, sugar, and milk.
 Households may circumvent expensive fortified food by altering dietary habits.
 Consumption of yellow-orange fruits and vegetables rich in carotenoids, specifically beta-carotene, provides provitamin A precursors that can prevent VAD-related night blindness.
 However, the conversion of carotene to retinol varies from person to person and bioavailability of carotene in food varies.